standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 See [CHANGELOG.md](CHANGELOG.md).

 ---

 ## 2. How to build the DPL

 The DPL takes the source code in `/src/` and builds two collections of components:

-1. `/core/` - Production JavaScript, CSS, fonts and images
+1. `/core/` - Production CSS, JavaScript, fonts and images.
 2. `/docs/` - Documentation about using the patterns in the library and other information for developers who consume the core assets.

-In the repository, we have the following additional documentation aimed at assisting those who contribute and develop the pattern library.
+In the repository, we have the following additional documentation aimed at assisting those who contribute and develop the pattern library:

 * [SETUP.md](SETUP.md) – How to set up your development environment.
+* [FILES.md](FILES.md) – Overview of source folders and files.
 * [CONTRIBUTING.md](CONTRIBUTING.md) – General guidelines for contributing to
    pattern library.
-* [FILES.md](FILES.md) – Overview of source folders and files.
-* [ADD-PATTERN.md](ADD-PATTERN.md) – How to add a new pattern.

-After [getting set up](SETUP.md), you can use the following Grunt tasks.
+After getting set up, you can use the following Grunt tasks to carry out the following actions:

-### Build core and docs
+### 2.1 Build core and docs

 ```
 $ grunt